-A fish that hardly needs an introduction, the razor-toothed piranha is a bucket-list sighting for any Amazonian adventure.
+A fish that hardly needs any introduction, the razor-toothed piranha is a bucket-list sighting for any Amazonian adventure.
 Some fishermen come to the region for larger prize fish, but fishing for piranha is actually relatively easy, always fun, and makes for a delicious catch to grill for dinner.
 When traveling along the Amazon, make sure to spend an afternoon fishing for these feisty little guys for a story worth telling back home!
-Here is everything you need to know about how to fish for piranha- and how to catch one.
+Here is everything you need to know about how to fish for piranha – and how to catch one.

-Piranha love good bait, and you can be sure to catch them with any fresh meat at the end of your line.
+Piranha loves good bait, and you can be sure to catch them with any fresh meat at the end of your line.
 Many locals also bait piranhas with bread, but you may have to wait a bit longer.
 To make sure the line doesn’t drag on the bottom of the river, you may want to also attach a bobber.

 Next up, it’s all about your technique.
 Casting should be done gently and safely so as to not catch any fellow fisherman – this isn’t fly fishing so you won’t need to pull back your ‘rod’ (usually bamboo) too far.
 Once your bait is in the water, moving the rod up and down steadily usually attracts the attention of the piranha.
 If not, a little splashing of the bait on the surface may do the trick.
 Once you feel a little weight on the end of the rod, pull your rod sharply upwards quickly, and hopefully to some success!

 You followed our advice on how to catch a piranha and you succeeded, congrats!
 Slowly bring in your line towards the skiff, and notify your guide you have caught one.
 Pose for your photo, then let your naturalist guide safely remove the piranha from your hook for you.
-Keep your fingers a safe distance from the piranha’s teeth at all times!
+Keep your fingers at a safe distance from the piranha’s teeth at all times!

-Most of the time, guests will put the piranha back into the river, however you do have the option to bring them back to your boat or lodge for dinner.
-On many Amazon River cruises, the on-board chef will be happy to prepare your catch for dinner.
+Most of the time, guests will put the piranha back into the river, however, you do have the option to bring them back to your boat or lodge for dinner.
+On many Amazon River cruises, the onboard chef will be happy to prepare your catch for dinner.
 Piranhas are delicious grilled or fried, but remember to keep away from the teeth even once they’re on your plate, and be mindful that they have a ton of little bones between the meat.